 Diving, boating and fishing are popular pastimes, as are the dreaded jet skis!
 There are several islands including one with a ruined Greek temple.
 Camping on the islands during the cooler months is a pleasant and often very sociable activity as you will rarely be the only ones there.

-All the main sporting activities are on offer from the Hash [NB for American readers unfamiliar with this informal, borderless, loosely organized activity, these are British running/drinking clubs all over the world, wherein joggers check to see when and where local hashers are meeting to run that week, in what country or city, along what route, etc] to rugby, riding, and darts.
+All the main sporting activities are on offer.
+However, they are often informal, borderless, loosely organized activites.
+The British tend to form running/drinking clubs all over the world, wherein joggers check to see when and where they are meeting to run that week or to go riding or play rugby and cricket.
 There are indoor and outdoor tennis courts and several good beach clubs and health clubs.

 Kuwait is well placed strategically for the traveller.
 Within a couple of hours by aeroplane, you can be in Cairo, Beirut, Damascus, Amman, Dubai or Muscat.
 India and Sri Lanka are a short hop, and the Far East, just a little further.
 However, time spent in Kuwait getting to know its people and its customs is in itself an interesting journey.